 One method is to use a scrim diffuser, stationed in front of your background light.
 Then tape your pattern onto the scrim material.
 Another option is to tape the pattern material directly to your light or light modifier depending on the size of the light and the pattern material.

 My favorite option is to use Cinefoil from Rosco.
-It’s basically black aluminum foil which can be bent and cut into endless shapes, sizes and patterns.
+It’s basically black aluminum foil that can be bent and cut into endless shapes, sizes and patterns.
 You can crinkle it or keep it smooth.
 You can wrap it around a light or affix it to modifiers.
 It gets hot, but not too hot since it’s aluminum.

 Of course, adding patterns can be done in Photoshop too, but I find it more fun to do on set.

 Now’s the time to act on these tips.
-Go set up your white background and play with color, light, and patterns.
+Go set up your white backgrounds and play with color, light, and patterns.
 For patterns, try using whatever you have around the house or studio before buying something new.